microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the list of [chats](../resources/chat.md) that the user is part of, or the application has access to.
+Retrieve the list of [chats](../resources/chat.md) that the user is part of.

 ## Permissions